santisbon/icloud-flatpak/README.md

 ### Known Limitations

-**Separate Logins Required:** Each iCloud service runs as a separate Chromium app with its own profile to ensure separate dock icons.
+**Separate Logins Required:** Each iCloud service runs as a separate Chrome/Chromium app with its own profile to ensure separate dock icons.
 This means you'll need to log in to iCloud once for each service you use.
 However:
 - Logins persist across sessions (you only log in once per service)
+- You can log in with Face ID by using a passkey
 - Each service maintains its own separate dock icon
 - Services can run simultaneously without interference